Campgrounds aren’t just for travelers, but temporary workers, too.

 “They’re pretty tired when they get back from the pipeline,” he said.
 “It’s long hard work for them.”

 The demographers call transient, mobile workers like these a “shadow population.”
 They come into a community and are largely unseen.
-They may shop at local stores but spend most of their time working and sleeping, earning as much as they can while the job holds and then packing up their RVs and heading out to a new town, a new project, a new campground when the work moves there.
+They may shop at local stores but spend most of their time working and sleeping, earning as much as they can while the job holds.
+Then, they pack up their RVs and head out to a new town, a new project, a new campground when the work moves there.